NL EN

 The “European Alcohol Action Plan 2000-2005” was followed up by a “Framework for Alcohol Policy in the WHO European Region”.
 That was adopted in Bucharest in 2005.
 Due to a lack of capacity at European Office of the WHO in Copenhagen this Framework was never elaborated.

-- marketing of alcoholic beverages;
+- labeling of alcoholic beverages;

-- monitoring and surveillance.
+- alcohol and cancer;

 European Action Plan 2012-2020 (140 kB)